Mark-Seaman/Shrinking-World-Pubs/journey/Pub/Overview.md

 Follow Mark's journey into adulthood during a time of rapid technological advancement and global tension, exploring how these influences shaped his early career and personal life.

 **Part 5 - The Success Years - The 1990s**
-Witness Mark’s rise to success, marked by the advent of the internet, the struggle for work-life balance, and the larger-than-life figures who left an indelible mark on his journey.
+Witness Mark's rise to success, marked by the advent of the internet, the struggle for work-life balance, and the larger-than-life figures who left an indelible mark on his journey.

 **Part 6 - Midlife Years - The 2000s**
 Join Mark in his midlife reflections on career milestones, the importance of travel, and the pursuit of meaning in everyday work.